 Nova Scotia, Canada is a hotbed of business brilliance in key sectors that are driving the world’s economy.

-- Halifax has the highest concentration of oceans-related PhDs in the world
+- Halifax is an international centre of excellence in ocean science and has one of the highest concentrations of oceans-related PhD’s in the world.

 - Halifax is home to world-renowned ocean-related research institutions including Canada’s largest – The Bedford Institute of Oceanography (BIO) – the country’s first major centre devoted to oceanography which brings together some over 600 scientists, engineers, technicians, contractors and staff working in a range of disciplines